(a talk circle guided by Carole McCurdy)

 - things that you’ve already discarded, and how you managed it.

-Our talk circle can allow for silence as well.
-The main goal is to share our experiences and ideas without any judgment or advice or insistence on solutions.
+The goal is to share our experiences and ideas without any judgment, advice, or insistence on solutions.
 Talking and listening together may help us find our individual solutions at our own pace.
 In other words, no pressure!
+If you can, please bring an item you’d like to talk about, or a photo of it.
 If you have questions, please reach out to us!

 Carole McCurdy is a Chicago-based artist whose work addresses grief and anxiety, duty and resistance, and the absurd mysteries of embodiment.
 She has performed at spaces including the Chicago Cultural Center, Epiphany Dance, Links Hall, Hamlin Park, High Concept Laboratories, Defibrillator Gallery, and Movement Research (NY).
 She received a 2016 Lab Artist award from the Chicago Dancemakers Forum and was a Fall 2016 Sponsored Artist at High Concept Laboratories, Chicago.
 She created and directed an ensemble piece, WAVER, with support from Chicago Dancemakers Forum, High Concept Labs, and 3Arts Chicago.
 Recently, she created Just Passing Through (2022) and Death Cleaning (2024) at Roman Susan.
 For more information, please visit carolemccurdy.com.